Last updated on July 6th, 2018

 Part 1.
 How to Permanently Disable Updates in Windows 10 (All Versions).

-To permanently prevent Windows 10 to install updates, apply the following actions:
+To permanently prevent Windows 10 to install updates, follow the instructions at the next two (2) steps:

 3. Right click on Windows Update service and select Properties.